ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/revisions/revert-revisions.markdown

 * Revisions are ordered in the _revisions storage_ by their change-vector, and Not by creation time.

 * When reverting the database (or selected collections) to some previous date,
-  RavenDB will iterate through the revisions table, starting from the most recent revision,
+  RavenDB will iterate through the revisions, starting from the most recent revision,
   and search for revisions that should be restored.
+  For each revision found - its matching document will be reverted to that revision.

 * To avoid conducting unnecessarily long searches or revert to revisions that are too old
   RavenDB sets a limit to this search.